-Your grade in this course will be determined by your performance on a syllabus quiz, three exams, five individual feasibility/ business model submissions, and two article reviews.
+Your grade in this course will be determined by your performance on a syllabus quiz, 16 individual chapters quizzes submissions, four exams, four article reviews, and a research term paper.
 Your grade will be calculated by adding the points earned (not percentage).
 The point distribution will be as follows: